Information Governance and Ethics

 Data quality

-Working with the WMSDE’s data and data standards workstream, ensuring that health data is accurate, complete, and reliable.
+Working with the West Midlands SDE’s data and data standards workstream, ensuring that health data is accurate, complete, and reliable.

 Data retention and disposal

-Establishing how long health data should be held in the WMSDE, and in what format.
+Establishing how long health data should be held in the West Midlands SDE, and in what format.

 What is health data ethics?